Chancellor and Patrick

-Chancellor and Patrick was a Melbourne based architecture firm, formed in 1953 and dissolved in 1981, is best known for their numerous houses from the mid 1950s to the mid 1960s, designed in their signature dynamic, expressive take on 'organic' architecture.
+Chancellor and Patrick was an Australian architectural firm, located in Melbourne, Victoria.
+Formed in 1953 and dissolved in 1981, the firm is best known for their numerous houses from the mid–1950s to the mid–1960s, designed in their signature dynamic, expressive take on 'organic' modernist architecture.

+Background

+William Rex Patrick (born 28 October 1927) ventured into architecture at a young age, entering into articles at the office of Parnell and Pierce, aged 14 years, for six months.
+He then studied at Brighton Technical School, went on to the Melbourne Technical College architecture course, and finally the School of Architecture at the University of Melbourne, graduating in 1949.

+David Chancellor (born 7 September 1926) studied civil engineering from 1943 to 1945 at the Melbourne Technical College, served two years in the Royal Australia Navy, then went on to the School of Architecture at the University of Melbourne, graduating in 1951.

 The practice

-William Rex Patrick (born 28 October 1927) ventured into architecture at a young age, entering into articles at the office of Parnell and Pierce aged 14 for six months.
-He then studied at Brighton Technical School, went on to the Melbourne Technical College Architecture Course, and finally the School of Architecture at the University of Melbourne, graduating in 1949.

-David Chancellor (born 7 September 1926) studied civil engineering from 1943 to 1945 at the Melbourne Technical College, served two years in the Navy, then went on to the School of Architecture at the University of Melbourne, graduating in 1951.
-The two met at the firm Yuncken Freeman Brothers in late 1951, where they formed a close working relationship, submitting several competitions together.
+The two met in late 1951 at the firm Yuncken Freeman, where they formed a close working relationship, submitting several competitions together.
 Chancellor set up his own firm in the distant beachside suburb of Frankston in 1952, and Patrick joined him formally in the middle of 1954, establishing the practice of Chancellor and Patrick.
-In 1958, they established a second office in South Yarra, continued to prosper, and built up a practice that eventually employed 30 staff.
+In 1958, they established a second office in South Yarra, continued to prosper, and employed 30 staff.

 Chancellor and Patrick began with a variety of expressive houses, mostly holiday homes, on the Mornington Peninsula, where the firm began.
 They soon developed their own distinctive style; an amalgam of features of Frank Lloyd Wright's Prairie and Usonian houses, the houses of Californian architect Harwell Hamilton Harris, and their own innovations.
 They featured dynamic plans, emphasised by projecting intersecting wings or bays with expressed, overhanging gable or flat roofs, dramatic cantilevers, strong horizontals with occasional verticals, off-centre supports, expressed structure, butt-jointed corner windows, and integration with the landscape.
-Many can be found on the Peninsula, as well as many dotted around the 1950s and 60s suburbs and area of Melbourne, especially the Bayside suburbs.
-They are said to have designed (if not built) over 1000 houses in their career.
+Many can be found on the Mornington Peninsula, as well as many dotted around the 1950s and 1960s suburbs and area of Melbourne, especially the Bayside suburbs.
+They are said to have designed (if not built) over 1,000 houses in their career.
 Their houses of the late 1960s onwards were often larger, and evolved into brown brick, skillion roofed compositions, more ground hugging, and more in tune with the 'environmental' designs of their contemporaries.
 Throughout their career, they also designed many non-residential projects, including a number of churches, pre-school buildings and a hospital, as well as banks and other commercial work.
 Their largest projects were all the halls of residence at Monash University, and Chisholm College at La Trobe University.